17 September 2018

 The equation above is not valid for all wind speeds, as we can see in the figure below the wind speed has to exceed a certain threshold called the cut-in speed for the turbine to start producing energy.
 After passing that threshold, the power generation increases proportionally with the third power of the speed.
 In other words, if the wind speed doubles, the power generated is multiplied by eight.
 Then when the wind reaches a higher speed called the rated output speed, the power output reaches the limit that the electrical generator is capable of, as shown in the figure below.
 At some higher speed called the cut-out speed, the rotor is stopped because there is a high risk of damage at this speed.

 The equation stated above is not expected to hold true for the wind speed and power output data that we have and there are several reasons for that.
 The most important one is that we are looking at power generation of whole wind farms not only one wind turbine.
 Second, the speed mentioned in the equation is the instantaneous speed perpendicular to the wind turbine while we have an hourly aggregate measure of the wind speed at 10 and 100 meters above the ground and the height of the wind turbines is not provided.
 Also, the equation assumes steady wind speed, which is not the case in practice.
-However, the equation gives us useful insight about the factors that affect the power generation.
-For example, the power generation should be proportional to the third power of the wind speed and is affected by the air density.

 # Importing the required packages